How to Increase Space in a Popup Camper: Expert Tips

 Clutter-Free Organization

-- Mesh hanging organizers on tent ends
+• Mesh organizers hanging on the tent ends

-- Tension rods for makeshift closet space
+• Tension rods for a DIY closet

-- Magnetic strips for metal utensils or spice containers
+• Magnetic strips for utensils or spices

 The Illusion of Space

-Creating a sense of spaciousness works wonders in a popup camper.
 We’ve found that lighter colors on walls, curtains, and upholstery make spaces feel bigger and airier.

 Enhancements and Accessories